395 Meanings

 If I just turn and run

-And it wears me out
+And it wears me out, it wears me out

-It wears me out
+It wears me out, it wears me out

-And if I could be who you wanted
+If i could be who you wanted

-If I could be who you wanted
+If i could be who you wanted all the time, all the time

 Lyrics © Warner Chappell Music, Inc.

-395 Comments
+395 Meanings

 Come on we've all been there right?
 In our fake plastic love?
 You know?
 That person that you knew deep deep down would never work out, but you thought they were beautiful or special, and thereby you were being fake pretending to be something you were not with that person.